 To achieve the desire functionality we tried to modify the HDRTools package so as to allow more easily to import the resulting HDRLib library in other software.
 This was done by fixing namespace support in the software, resolving issues with variable naming, adding cmake support, and fixing several other issues, such as warnings related to the use of strncpy and strncat, that may impact software compilation.
 The HDRLib library was then combined with the VTM encoder by introducing new code prior to the distortion computation process that first converts the data from a non-constant luminance PQ 4:2:0 YCbCr 10 bit representation to a linear, floating point RGB representation using the appropriate HDRTools structures.
 This information is then directly used to compute the Delta-E and PSNR-L metrics, which are then immediately reported after the encoding process of each frame.
 This avoids the generation of the intermediate EXR files and saves both storage and processing time.

 Our integration was performed on version 5.0 of the VTM reference software.
 Enabling the desired functionality currently requires running the cmake process for the modified VTM software using the option “-DEXTENSION_HDRTOOLS=1”, while also setting “CALCULATE_HDRMETRICS” to 1 in TypeDef.h prior to compilation.

+The newest version of the HDRLib library can be found in branch “0.19-dev” of the HDRTools package.
+We strongly encourage the use of this version, as older version are not compatible with the implementation.

 The process currently only works for PQ YCbCr material and should support both the 420 and 444 chroma formats.
 It is currently not supported for HLG content or for ICtCp representations.
 It also supports cropping, which can be specified during the encoding process, while the Delta-E and PSNR-L measurements are computed for only a single whitepoint.
 This whitepoint can be specified also in the encoder configuration file.
 In particular, the following parameters were introduced into the VTM software to support this functionality: